About rhythm & notation volume 1

 The Major Scale Approach

 This course is designed to give a strong grounding to all 12 major keys on both 4 and 5 string electric bass.
-The course gives an overview of the makeup of the major scale and then takes you in depth to every major key.
+The course gives an overview of the major scale and then takes you in depth to every major key.
 The material covered provides the gateway to tackle great basslines and solos.

 Bassguitar Warm Up Exercise